davidp84/SEPMA2/README.txt

 1.1 Program will crash when entering a non-number in the 'Phone Number' field. - Fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)

-1.2 There is currently no validation performed on email addresses. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
+1.2 There is currently no validation performed on email addresses. - Not fixed as of 16/OCT/2022 (RBullock Testing)(Previous tester ACameron)

-1.3 Full name allows numbers to be entered - Not fixed as of 15/OCT/2022 (RBullock Testing)
+1.3 Full name allows numbers to be entered - Fixed as of 16/OCT/2022 (RBullock Testing)

-1.4 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+1.4 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 16/OCT/2022 (RBullock Testing)

-1.5 Password is not hidden when typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+1.5 Password is not hidden when typed - Not fixed as of 16/OCT/2022 (RBullock Testing)